University of FloridaSolutions for Your Life

 Paint

 Paint sometimes peels and is unattractive.
 It can also be dangerous.
-If the paint is old (used in the 1970s or earlier) it may contain lead.
+If the paint is old (pre-1978), it may contain lead.
 Extreme care should be used to remove old paint and its dust.
-If children eat paint chips or breathe dust from lead based paint they can get lead poisoning which will affect them mentally.
+If children ingest or breathe lead-based paint, it can lead to severe neurological damage.

 Secondhand Smoke

-Research has proven that children and others can be affected by breathing secondhand smoke from cigarettes, pipes, and cigars.
-Anyone who smokes should do it outside the home and away from others.
+Research has proven that children and others can be adversely and severely affected by breathing secondhand smoke.

 Household Products